-Not my area, but I need a landing page to refer to for some layperson contacts of mine.
+Not my core area, but I need a landing page to refer to because this is coming up in conversations a lot at the moment.

-YouTube’s defence of their recommender system introduces a lot of the features that make it go in a concrete context on the way to defending them from allegations of feeding extremism .
+YouTube’s defence of their recommender system introduces in vague outline a lot of the features that make it go on the way to defending them from allegations of feeding extremism .

 Starting from an overview by Javier we can find many approaches to more abstract recommender systems.